mikolajGon/candidate-task-backend/README.md

 Document your system design decisions, explaining the rationale behind your choices and how they address the requirements and constraints of the problem.

 ## Coding Task:
-Implement the backend in one of the following languages: PHP, Node.js (TypeScript), or Go.
+Implement a proof of concept the backend in one of the following languages: PHP, Node.js (TypeScript), or Go.
 You can use any framework or library you deem suitable for the task.
 The system should allow to: